arrikto/learn-kubeflow/docs/modules/minikf-faq.md

 1. Run `bcdedit /set hypervisorlaunchtype`
 2. Reboot

+**Question**: After completing Vagrant install unable to open http://10.10.10.10/ due to timeout.

+**Answer**: Destroy and restart the VM to resolve the issue.

 ### MiniKF & GCP
 **Question**: When I try to get MiniKF to run on GCP, I get resource level